SalomePlatform/smesh/doc/gui/input/reload_mesh_from_file.rst

 #.
 Select a mesh(es) (and display it in the 3D Viewer if you are going to pick elements by mouse).
 #.
 From popup menu click on the *Reload from file* item

-Each selected mesh will be updated to orignal state with saving display properties
+Each selected mesh will be updated to original state with saving display properties

 .. image:: ../images/reload_mesh_orig_mesh.png
 	:align: center